ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/iis/tuning.md

 * `Cache directory`
   * This location is where the compressed static files will be stored.
 * `Per application pool disk space limit (in MB)`
   * Servers with many application pools and limited disk space should adjust the default value as necessary.
-For 100 application pools and the default 100MB limit, 10GB can be utilized to store cache the static compressed files.
+For 100 application pools and the default 100MB limit, 10GB can be utilised to store cache the static compressed files.

 Click on `Apply` on the right-hand side to enable compression.